 And you absolutely love it - all of it.
 Because that is just part of what makes Bali Bali.

-Our morning with Bali Hiking and the Pangea Dreams crew was spectacular, and while we may have been half asleep at the beginning, hiking Mount Batur was entirely worth it.
+Our morning with Bali Hiking was spectacular, and while we may have been half asleep at the beginning, hiking Mount Batur was entirely worth it.

 It is something I'll never forget, and I promise you wouldn't either!